-Members of public who have questions about Ausgrid’s asbestos removal programs should contact the Asbestos Management Unit on (02) 9394 6961.
+Members of public who have questions about Ausgrid’s asbestos removal programs should contact us on (02) 9394 6961

-For contractors working on Ausgrid’s assets, you can request a copy of the asbestos register for the site by contacting the Project Manager for the job or alternately you can email firstname.lastname@example.org with the site and project manager’s details.
+If you are a contractor working on Ausgrid’s assets, you can request a copy of the asbestos register for the site by contacting the Project Manager for the job or alternately you can email firstname.lastname@example.org with the site location and project manager’s details.

-With the support of WorkCover NSW and industry representatives, Networks New South Wales has developed a freely available asbestos e-learning package for electrical workers providing important information on:
+With the support of SafeWork NSW and industry representatives, Networks New South Wales has developed a freely available asbestos e-learning package for electrical workers providing important information on: